AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 A confirmation of successful deletion is displayed and you are returned to the **[!UICONTROL Compositions]** tab.

 Repeat the above steps with all your compositions.
 This will delete all audiences from the audience inventory.
-Once complete, you can continue to reset the sandbox.
+Once all audiences have been removed, you can continue to reset the sandbox.

 ### Resetting a sandbox